TylerPhillips-UMSI/slack-Lambda-button/README.md

-# AWS Lambda IoT Button Press Slack Notifier
+# AWS IoT Button Press Slack Notifier via Lambda Function

 This project integrates the AWS IoT button with Slack to create an on-demand alert system.
 Designed primarily as a silent assistance request mechanism, it serves two main use-cases: